GrAxOS/gratech-truth-engine/CONTRIBUTING.md

-﻿# Contributing to GraTech Truth Engine
+﻿# Contributing to Cloud Orchestrator

-1. Fork the repo
-2. Create a feature branch
-3. Submit a PR.
+We follow GitOps practices.